haskell/cabal/doc/cabal-package.rst

     Where to place the package source, defaults to (a subdirectory of) the current directory.
 ``-s --source-repository`` *[head\|this\|...]*
-    Fork the package's source repository using the appropriate version control system.
+    Clone the package's source repository using the appropriate version control system.
 The optional argument allows to choose a specific repository kind.
 ``--index-state`` *[HEAD\|@<unix-timestamp>\|<iso8601-utc-timestamp>]*